http-party/node-http-proxy/README.md

 **NOTE:**
 `options.ws` and `options.ssl` are optional.
-`options.target` and `options.forward` cannot both be missing
+`options.target` and `options.forward` cannot both be missing use `options.target` or `options.forward`, otherwise requests to upstream may be occur twice

 If you are using the `proxyServer.listen` method, the following options are also applicable: